tilek/about-me/startup_areas_that_interest_me.md

 # Tier 2.
 Startups that could rewrite human history.

 ## Goal: International trust is more rational and less focused on simply the country of origin
-  - New passport & a new country
+  - New passport + new country
-  - Country-level framework inspired by Burning Man
+  - Country-level framework inspired by Burning Man (freedom, self-expression)
 <br>
 <br>
 # Tier 3.
 Mission-based startups that could become a multi-billion dollar company.